Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Not-So-Perfect Journey

 But, oh boy, let me tell you about the actual assembly.
-For some reason, I stubbornly decided to skip the glue-up process because I thought, "Pffft, clamps are overrated!"
+For some reason, I stubbornly decided to skip the glue-up process because I thought, "Pffft, are overrated!"
 Yeah, that was a mistake.
 I got the tabletop all lined up, and as soon as I tried moving it, it fell apart like a house of cards.
-So, there I was, standing in the garage, surrounded by sawdust, staring at what was supposed to be this beautiful coffee table—hair-pulling at its finest.
+So, there I was, standing in the garage, surrounded by sawdust, staring at what was supposed to be this beautiful coffee table—hair-pulling frustration at its finest.

 I remember going back to that instruction manual, flipping through pages like it had hidden secrets.
 And you know what?
 I ended up gluing it all together anyway.
 The smell of the wood glue mixed with the oak was oddly comforting.
 I spent the rest of that afternoon clamping it all up, cursing my impatience and laughing at my own mistakes.
 By that point, it became more than just a coffee table; it was a testament to my trials and errors.